Amara-lorritta/aws-database-table-operations-lab/README.md

-# aws-database-table-operations-lab
+Database Table Operations Lab
+Overview

-Hands-on AWS lab demonstrating how to create, view, alter, and delete databases and tables using MySQL on an EC2 Command Host instance.
+This hands-on AWS lab demonstrates how to use MySQL database commands to create, view, modify, and delete databases and tables.
+The lab runs in an Amazon EC2 Command Host instance configured to connect to a MySQL RDS instance.